AndreiTelehoi/Django-Password-Generator/README.md

 # Django-Password-Generator
-A password. generator web app developed in Django 3
+A password generator web app developed in Django 3